raphico/csapp/notes/ch02_data.md

 1. Networking: Different machines on a network may use different endianness, so they most both translate to and from a common network standard
 2. Low-level memory inspection: When looking at raw byte sequence, endianness can cause values to appear reversed, especially on little-endian machines
 3. Casting: casting objects to raw byte pointers (common in C), they can directly observe the byte-level layout of different types.
 This reveals endianness differences, as well as the distinct representations of integers, floats, and pointers.

+## 2.1.5 Representing strings

+A string is encoded as a null-terminated array of characters.
+Each character is represented using an encoding standard such as ASCII or Unicode, which map bit patterns to characters.
+Since strings are variable-length, the end is marked with the NUL character ('\0'), whose hexadecimal value is 0x00.
+This ensures programs know where the string ends.
+Because encodings like ASCII are standardized, text data is more platform-independent than binary data.